EAD vs H-1B | Pros and Cons to Make the Right Decision

 • Mandatory fees are not the responsibility of the beneficiary

-• The processing time is a six-month average with the possibility of expediting it to 15 days
+• The processing time is relatively short at three to four months, with the possibility of expediting it to 15 business days

 H-1B Disadvantages

-• Most petitions are restricted to the annual lottery, reducing the chances of obtaining the visa and limiting the time frame in which a visa can be obtained
+• Most, but not all, petitions are restricted to the annual lottery, reducing the chances of obtaining the visa and limiting the time frame in which a visa can be obtained

 • The process of obtaining an H-1B is more complex